Isaac Dogboe is the new WBO Super Bantamweight Champion!!!

 READ ALSO:Isaac Dogboe declares war on Jessie Magdaleno

-That was where Dogboe was administered a devastating hook which saw Magdaleno administered his first knockdown of his whole career.
+That was where Dogboe landed a devastating hook which saw Magdaleno on his feet for the first time in his whole career.

-There after Isaac Dogboe kept landing punches in the subsequent rounds and Magdaleno kept on taunting him until the 9 round.
+Isaac Dogboe kept landing punches in the subsequent rounds thereafter and Magdaleno kept on taunting him until the 9th round.

 Isaac Dogboe from that very moment became the new WBO super bantamweight champion.

-Dogboe sets the record as the youngest world champion at age 23.
+Dogboe sets the record as the youngest Ghanaian world champion at age 23.

 READ ALSO:Isaac Dogboe's confidence is shaking Magdaleno's camp